© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round barrow on Yearsley Moor 400m south west of High Lions' Lodge is a scheduled monument protected by Historic England under reference 1013447.
 View the official record →

-Round barrow on Yearsley Moor 400m south west of High Lions' Lodge is a Bronze Age funerary monument located in North Yorkshire.
+Round barrow on Yearsley Moor 400m south west of High Lions' Lodge is a Bronze Age burial mound located in the moorland landscape of North Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013447.

 Round barrow on Yearsley Moor 400m south west of High Lions' Lodge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013447.